01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

 Treatment of Trigger Points

-With the knowledge that trigger points caused pain, Dr. Travell convinced some unbelieving physician friends to begin treating trigger points with pain medication.
+Knowing that trigger points caused pain, Dr. Travell convinced some unbelieving physician friends to begin treating trigger points with pain medication.
 Initially the treatment of choice was procaine, an injectable analgesic.
 Over time less invasive options like topical sprays were used but both provided only temporary relief of symptoms.

 Later studies found trigger points to contain chemicals that blocked the ability for a nerve to talk to a muscle.
 Those inflammatory chemicals contribute to ongoing dysfunction of the muscular fiber and ultimately pain.
-This led investigators to use steroids (anti-inflammatories) as a treatment option instead of pain medication.
+This finding led investigators to use steroids (anti-inflammatories) as a treatment option instead of pain medication.

 Upon follow up at six and twelve months the subjects who were injected with saline had the better outcomes.